Our courses

 Assignments: Six written assignments.
 These do not contribute toward the final grade.

-Exams: Two exams (Funding not included – you will need to re-apply to PET for the exam fees).
+Exams: Two – both are 1 hour 45 minutes.
+There is also an optional non-exam assessment to demonstrate your skills in spoken language.
+(Funding not included – you will need to re-apply to PET for the exam fees).

 Prison Support Requirements: Support completion and submission of assignments.
 Organize and facilitate exams.